In this tutorial we will teach you how to create a swarm.

 docker swarm init --advertise-addr <MANAGER-IP>

-Reminder: In case you are using Docker for Mac or Docker for Windows to test single-node swarm.
-Just execute docker swarm init without arguments.
+Reminder: If you are using Docker for Mac or Docker for Windows to test single-node swarm.
+Just execute ‘docker swarm init’ without arguments.

-It’s not required to specify –advertise-addr in this situation.
+It is not required to specify ‘–advertise-addr’ in this situation.

 docker swarm init --advertise-addr 192.168.99.100 Swarm initialized: current node (dxn1zf6l61qsb1josjja83ngz) is now a manager.